AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And beyond the cairn, past the sleeping camps and the reawakening machines, the Spiral turned silently, indifferent —
 but perhaps, just perhaps, not entirely without memory.

-# Chapter Six – Binding the Breath of Stars
+# Binding the Breath of Stars

 They found the spires by accident.